-Connecticut Institute For Communities, Inc. sponsors the Head Start of Northern Fairfield County Program, annually serving more than 350 low-income preschool children and their families through center-based programs and services.
+Connecticut Institute For Communities, Inc. sponsors the Head Start of Northern Fairfield County Program and the Greater Norwalk Head Start programs, annually serving about 500 low-income preschool children and their families through center-based programs and services.

 What Is Head Start?